Skip to main content

 Overtime

-In New Zealand, overtime pay isn’t explicitly required by law.
-While employers and employees can agree to an overtime rate, there is no legal obligation to pay a higher rate for hours worked beyond the standard 40-hour workweek.
-Employees working overtime can continue to be paid at their regular hourly wage unless an overtime rate is specifically outlined in their employment agreement.
+In New Zealand, overtime pay is not generally required by law.
+While employers and employees can agree to an overtime rate, there is no legal obligation to pay a higher rate for hours worked beyond standard hours unless this is provided for in the employment agreement or another applicable arrangement.

-Typically, overtime rates are seen in hourly wage jobs but are less common in salaried positions.
+Typically, overtime rates are more common in hourly wage jobs than in salaried positions.
 In some cases, employees may receive penal rates, which are additional payments on top of the regular wage.
-A prime example of this is when an employee works on a Public Holiday—the law mandates a penal rate of time and a half (1.5 times the regular hourly rate).
+A prime example is work on a public holiday, where the law mandates payment at time and a half if the day would otherwise be a working day for the employee.

 Probation Period

-Key elements of a probationary period in New Zealand include:
+Key elements of a probationary or trial period in New Zealand include:

 While a probationary period offers flexibility for employers to evaluate new hires, it is crucial to ensure compliance with New Zealand employment law.
-This includes ensuring that the employee has agreed to the terms of the probation and that the correct process is followed for termination.
+This includes ensuring that the employee has agreed to the terms before starting work and that the correct process is followed.

 13th Month Salary

 In New Zealand, there is no legal obligation for employers to provide a 13th month salary.
-However, it is a common practice for some employers to offer performance-based bonuses at the end of the year, often as a reward for an employee’s contributions or to incentivize future performance.
-These bonuses are typically tied to both individual and company performance but are not mandated by law.
+However, some employers offer performance-based bonuses or discretionary year-end payments.
+These are not mandated by law.

 Termination, Severance Pay and Notice Period